You are currently browsing the monthly archive for January, 2009.

 Anyway, he suggested that we try the antagonist protocol this time, which is essentially what we ended up doing last time after I messed up the lupron.
 So after I finish my BCP’s, I’ll go straight to stims and we’ll add in the Cetrotide once the lead follicle gets to a certain size (I think 14mm?).
 So in all reality, I’ll be doing the exact same thing that I did last time, which is nice since I’m clearly incapable of reading and measuring out the correct dosage of new medicines.

-So there weren’t any major revelations during the consult, but Dr. Cooper seems to believe that we will get pregnant eventually, so that is definitely a good thing.
+So there weren’t any major revelations during the consult, but our RE seems to believe that we will get pregnant eventually, so that is definitely a good thing.

 In other reproductive news, I had my colposcopy for my abnormal pap back in November today.
 Dr. Ass Clown found a small area inside my cervix that had abnormal cells on them.
 While he doesn’t think it’s anything serious, he took a sample of cervix tissue and another pap from inside my cervix to send off to the lab for further evaluation.
 Of course a quick google search of “glandular cells pap” does not make me as confident as Dr. Ass Clown is that there is nothing to worry about.
 But I’m trying not to worry about and hopefully I will get good news on Monday.